kpumuk/codecolorer/readme.txt

 = 0.9.11 (Development)
 * Fixed an issue with TinyMCE when CodeColorer options were removed in the editor (thanks to <a href="https://github.com/TheBox193">Jonathan Stassen</a> for the suggestion).
+* New art for the WordPress plugins page.
+* Fixed Ukrainian translation path.

 = 0.9.10 (July 28, 2017) =
 * Fixed a bug with large code blocks margins.